THE EMERGENCE OF THE ASVA STUDENT UNION

 ASVA poster action against the merging of the UvA and VU beta faculties in 2013.

 Throughout the years, ASVA didn’t only develop as an organisation itself, but also started a number of other initiatives.
 For instance, the Youth Culture Card (Dutch abbr.
 CJP) emerged as an ASVA initiative.
 Also, ASVA founded a student travel organisation, today known as part of NBBS-student travels.
 Furthermore, ASVA started the UvA Cultural Festival, later renamed as Amsterdam Student Festival and today known as In de Diamantfabriek.
-The Intreeweek, now an independent organisation, used to fall under ASVA, whereas KersVers, the introduction period for HvA-students, is still being organised by ASVA.
+The Intreeweek and HvA Experience, now independent organisations, used to fall under ASVA.

 ASVA is also active outside of Amsterdam in starting new organisations.
 For example, ASVA started the National Student Union (Dutch abbr.
 LSVc) and the Intercity Student Council (Dutch abbr.
 ISO).